Painful intelligence: What AI can tell us about human suffering: Central executive and society of mind

 On the other hand, if there were a central executive, what about wandering thoughts, emotional interrupts, or habits?
 Is the central executive just watching when the whole system is hijacked by the fear elicited by the sight of, say, a spider?
 We argued in earlier chapters that emotional interrupts are useful for evolutionary purposes, so the leader might actually not be very unhappy about that.
 But interrupts, by their very nature, cannot be prevented, not even by the central executive.
 Is there any point in calling such a leader the central executive if she is not really controlling everything that happens?
 What if you eat chocolate because you have a habit of doing it every day (in addition to an irresistible desire, perhaps), even though one part of you knows it is bad for you in the long run---who actually made that decision?

 This logic has led many to the proposal that in the human mind and brain, there is no central executive, or, metaphorically speaking, {\it the society of mind has no leader}.
 That is, there is no part in the mind that controls the rest, nothing that controls everything else that happens in the society.\citenew{metzingerbook,eisenreich2017control} The society is fundamentally a collection of relatively independent actors.
 This means very concretely that there is no particular part of the mind or the brain that would control our thoughts, feelings, or desires: they just come and go depending on a complex interaction between different brain areas.
 Each part of the mind can propose its own mental actions.
 One part of the visual system might tell the motor cortex: ``Let's move the eye gaze to the right since there seems to be something interesting there'', but at the same time, the replay system might insist on replaying a past episode while ignoring whatever may be happening in the outside world.
-The result may be a bit chaotic, and having, say, wandering thoughts would not be surprising.
-To the extent that we define the self as the central executive, there would be no self, in line with Buddhist philosophy. {self!lack of|see{no-self}}
+The result may be a bit chaotic, and the appearance of, say, wandering thoughts would not be surprising.
+To the extent that we define the self as the central executive, this would mean that there is no self, in line with Buddhist philosophy, for example. {self!lack of|see{no-self}}